 |Limousin-Cottage||Self Catering||Saturday||1||4||1||Double sofa bed, travel cot, single fold-up bed|

 Limousin-Cottage is an 18thC stone-built village house, quietly-situated and full of character, yet very well equipped and furnished.
+It is in a little row of four cottages tucked in behind the village church.
 The cottage is just a 45 minute drive from Limoges airport, and there are Ryanair flights from Stansted, East Mids, Manchester, Leeds-Bradford, Southampton and Bristol, and with Flybe, Birmingham to Limoges.
 New for 2017!
 British Airways are starting flights from London Gatwick to Limoges from May to September.
 By ferry, it is an easy drive down from Cherbourg, Le Havre, Caen, Roscoff or St Malo with Britanny Ferries, completely avoiding Paris.
+Or about the same distance from Calais.
 The cottage is available for lettings all year round, with three-month stays available between October and March at just £400 per calendar month.
 Safe, off-road, parking directly in front of your door.

-We have availability in May, July and August 2017 and the last two weeks in September.
+Our remaining availability is in May, July, some of August, and the last two weeks in September.

 The one-bedroomed cottage is a perfect retreat for a couple, but sleeps up to four if using the double sofabed in the sitting room, or a fold-up single or cot can be put in the bedroom.